Story of “Tenko”

 At the heart of the Omakase Bangkok experience is the quality of the produce.
-Reflecting the changing seasons in Japan, ingredients are flown in from the world famous Toyosu market and other exclusive Japanese suppliers several times per week at the peak of their maturity.
+Reflecting the changing seasons in Japan, we import ingredients in from the world, the famous Toyosu market.
+And other exclusive Japanese suppliers several times per week at the peak of their maturity.
 Working with small specialty producers all over Japan.
-Chef Goji Kobayashi ensures a unique supply of products that are rare even in Japan and cannot be found elsewhere in Bangkok.
+All above, Chef Goji Kobayashi ensures a unique supply of products that are rare even in Japan and cannot be found elsewhere in Bangkok.
 The focus is on seasonal ingredients, often hand-picked for Tenko by artisanal producers.
-Special ingredients include Takeshima A4 wagyu beef, Hokkaido scallops, red sea urchin from Kyushu, rice from Niigata, and heirloom tomatoes from Yamanashi.
+For example, the special ingredients include Takeshima A4 wagyu beef, Hokkaido scallops, red sea urchin from Kyushu, rice from Niigata, and heirloom tomatoes from Yamanashi.

-Chef Goji Kobayashi typically starts the meal with a selection of traditional nigiri sushi made with selected fish that has arrived fresh from Japan.
-Some dishes have an innovative twist, combining creative preparation methods and time-honoured Japanese techniques.
-The menu will change daily, but examples of special dishes include summer peach with Takoshima wagyu beef, hairy crab with water eggplant, kiku flower and vinegar miso.
+Chef Goji Kobayashi typically starts the meal with a selection of traditional nigiri sushi with the selected fish that is fresh from Japan.
+Moreover, some dishes have an innovative twist, combining creative preparation methods and time-honoured Japanese techniques.
+However, the menu will change daily.
+But examples of special dishes include summer peach with Takoshima wagyu beef, hairy crab with water eggplant, kiku flower and vinegar miso.

 Tenko is striking in its minimalist design made from natural materials such as stone and wood, in line with Japanese design traditions.
-The beautiful interiors are finished in neutral colours with dark wood, cream and grey hues and soft lighting.
-Diners are seated at a wooden counter around the open kitchen where they can view the chef in action.
-Moreover, there is also a separate reception area fitted with comfortable tables and chairs, where guests can relax before or after their dining experience.
+Firstly, the beautiful interiors are in neutral colours with dark wood, cream and grey hues and soft lighting.
+Secondly, diners can seat at a wooden counter around the open kitchen where they can view the chef in action.
+Moreover, there is also a separate reception area fitted with comfortable tables and chairs.
+For guests can relax before or after their dining experience.